Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly & Setup 4.6/5 White glove delivery simplifies setup

-Size & Layout Practicality 4.4/5 Shorter length works better in compact layouts
+Layout Practicality 4.4/5 Shorter length works better in compact rooms

-Value & Warranty 4.2/5 Strong value versus the queen models
+Value & Warranty 4.2/5 Strong value if a full-size bed is enough

 Overall 4.3/5 Best for upright support and smaller rooms